 - Use a thin spatula when flipping the pancake so it can easily slide underneath it.
 A thick spatula might push the surface of the cooked side and create a crease.

 Dorayaki tastes amazing on its own, but it also goes well with a couple of things.
 For instance, this wagashi pairs well with a glass of milk.
 This combination makes a great breakfast option for most students.
 Other than that, you can also enjoy it with a nice cup of coffee as an on-the-go meal.

 Some would also prefer eating it with a Japanese yoghurt drink.
-However, it is best to serve it with a cup of Japanese green tea or matcha latte.
+However, serving it with a cup of Japanese green tea or matcha latte is best.
 The sweetness of the snack somehow compliments the slight bitterness of the drinks.